Call Now Request FREE consultation - 1866-758-4529

 Penalties:

-A positive test on any driver can make it extremely difficult to obtain new employment or to return to work for the existing employer due to the return to duty process required.
+A positive test on any driver can make it extremely difficult to obtain new employment or to return to work for the existing employer due to the return-to-duty process required.

-While a motor carrier may give a driver a break, the insurance company for the trucking company will in many instances effectively prevent drivers who have failed a test from being hired or retained.
+While a motor carrier may give a driver a break, the insurance company for the trucking company will, in many instances, effectively prevent drivers who have failed a test from being hired or retained.

 Follow-up testing is required after a failed test.